Asymptotic Coefficients and Errors for Chebyshev Polynomial Approximations with Weak Endpoint Singularities: Effects of Different Bases: Errors in Truncating Infinite Series

-Fig.~\ref{FigXXX} shows this steep rise in error near the endpoints by comparing two different norms.
-The upper solid (black) curve, falling $1/N$ slower than the coefficients, is the usual maximum pointwise error: $E_{N}^{T}=\max_{x \in [-1,1]}|u(x) - u_{N}(x)|$.
-The lower curve, decreasing as rapidly as the coefficients $a_{n}$, is the maximum error over the \emph{interior} of the interval, excluding neighborhoods of both endpoints,
+Fig.~\ref{FigXXX} on the left side shows this steep rise in error near the endpoints by comparing two different norms.
+The upper solid (black) curve, falling $1/N$ slower than the coefficients, is the usual maximum pointwise error: